 In July of 2022, Mr. Welsh’s sculpture, Visions of Farewell, was juried into the NSS 89th Annual Awards Exhibition where it later won the Marcel Jovine President’s Prize for realism.
 Concurrently, Jeremiah also had his sculpture, Ridge Fire Refuge - Bighorns in the Garden, displayed in the summer exhibition at the National Museum of Wildlife Art, called “Above the Clouds - Art of the Alpine.”

 Mr. Welsh has acted a as sculpture judge for both NSS as well as the National Scholastic Art Show and has lectured in art educational settings both within the U.S. and abroad.
-His work has been featured in American Art Collector, Western Art Collector and Fine Art Connoisseur.
+His work has been featured in American Art Collector, Western Art Collector, Art of the West and Fine Art Connoisseur.